 According to Dr. George Lefkovits, a Manhattan-based plastic surgeon, buttocks augmentation beats even breast implants and liposuction as the number one operation in his practice today.
 This may be an indicator of an overall growing demand for buttocks augmentation procedures.

-The American Society for Plastic Surgeons said that from 2000 to 2011, buttocks procedures rose more than 140 percent.
+The American Society for Plastic Surgeons said that from 2000 to 2011, silicone buttocks injection procedures rose more than 140 percent.

 Buttocks augmentation at a licensed cosmetic surgeon can cost anywhere between $2,000-$10,000 in the United States and in the United Kingdom, about £7,000.